Getting around Thessaloniki

 For current ticket prices, visit oasth.gr/fares.

-Tickets can be purchased inside the bus at the ticket machine, but it only accepts exact cash and does not refund.
+Tickets can be purchased inside the bus at the ticket machine, which only accepts credit cards.

-It is more convenient to buy tickets at the official stands of the transport company located at several places around the city (see detailed list).
+Alternatively, tickets can be purchased at the official ticket booths of the transport company located in several places around the city (see detailed list).
 These booths can also be used to pay by card or larger amounts of cash.
-Public transport tickets are not sold in newsagents or shops.
+Tickets for public transport are not sold in newsagents or shops.

 By boat